theevilmysteriouspage/nyuworker/README.md

 # Documentation

 To get started, just unzip the latest release into your project wherever most suitable and drop nyuworker.tscn into your main scene and you're good to go!
+Make sure to go into input and create inputs for text_advance and text_rollback.

 Nyuworker only uses one script for now and I tried to make as much editable in the inspector as possible for easier on the fly property changes that don't affect every other instance of Nyuworker.